Skaar (character): Fictional character biography

-Skaar later encounters Bruce Banner, who had been robbed of the ability to become the Hulk by the Red Hulk.
+Skaar later encounters Bruce Banner, who had been depowered by the Red Hulk.
 Skaar reiterates his desire to kill the Hulk, but he cannot accomplish this by killing him in Banner's form as they had separated into two distinct personas.
 Bruce offers to teach Skaar how to kill the Hulk should he ever return, but this is a ruse to allow Banner to monitor his "son", and impart fatherly wisdom in the hope of turning the savage warrior into a hero.
 Skaar demonstrates his ability to use both cunning and physical strength by hurling the villain Juggernaut into outer space.
-Subsequent lessons by Banner include encounters with Wolverine, Wolverine's son, Daken, Victoria Hand, Moonstone, a mutated Marlo Chandler, Tyrannus, the Mole Man and his army of Moloids.
+Subsequent lessons by Banner include encounters with Wolverine, Wolverine's son Daken, Victoria Hand, Moonstone, Marlo Chandler, Tyrannus, the Mole Man, and his army of Moloids.

 After defeating the Moloids, Skaar is proclaimed a hero and a parade is held in his honor.
 Banner confronts the Red Hulk but grows angry.
-He then teleports to the country of Latveria, supposedly to transform in private but a battle breaks out between the Hulk and the Latverian dictator Doctor Doom.
+He then teleports to the country of Latveria, supposedly to transform in private but a battle breaks out between the Hulk and Latverian leader Doctor Doom.
 Skaar soon intervenes with the aid of his father's teleportation technology as he wants to prevent Doom from robbing him of the ability to kill the Hulk.
 Doom overpowers Skaar with magic, reverting him to his human form and revealing that this Hulk is a robot.
 Banner then arrives to rescue his son, seeing him in his human form for the first time.
-But Skaar rejects Banner's affection, believing that Banner cares only for his deceased wife.
+Skaar rejects Banner's affection, believing that Banner cares only for his deceased wife.
 Skaar concludes that his discovery of the teleporter and trip to Latveria are part of another of Banner's "lessons", and reiterates his desire to someday kill him in his Hulk form.

 During the "Fall of the Hulks", "World War Hulks", and "Dark Son" storylines, Skaar comes to the aid of the Avengers by battling the Red She-Hulk in a story that involves the villainous group Intelligencia capturing Banner and turning people in Washington, D.C., into Hulks, including the genius Amadeus Cho.
 Later in the story, Banner re-emerges as the Green Scar, prompting Skaar, who has finally been granted the confrontation he longs for, to attack him.
-As they fight, the Hulk rescues many innocent bystanders endangered by the battle.
+As they fight, the Hulk rescues many bystanders endangered by the battle.
 Skaar reacts to his father's compassion by ceasing his own assault and reverting to human form, but the Hulk continues fighting.
-His actions quickly remind him of Banner's own abusive father, reverting him back to his human form.
+His actions quickly remind him of Banner's abusive father Brian, reverting him back to his human form.
 Banner embraces his son, who is finally willing to accept his love.
 Skaar then sets out on a journey with his father, sister, first cousin once removed Jennifer Walters, Rick Jones, and Betty Ross.
 Soon after, he senses his brother, Hiro-Kala, approaching Earth.